Potter's House Christian Fellowship: Police fatalities

-On April 22, 2020, four Victorian police officers were killed when truck driver Mohinder Singh ran off the road and into the officers who had stopped another vehicle.
+On April 22, 2020, in Australia four Victorian police officers were killed when truck driver Mohinder Singh ran off the road and into the officers who had stopped another vehicle.
 Prior to leaving the depot, Singh had informed his supervisor, Simiona Tuteru, that he was too tired to drive, was "seeing things" and had been cursed by a witch.
 Rather than sending him home to rest, Singh stated that Tuteru, who was a pastor and missionary for the Potter's House church, searched Singh's car for voodoo dolls, then put his hand on Singh's head and prayed for him to have the curse removed.
 Tuteru then told Singh he was "right to go" on the delivery and could go home afterwards.
 The fatalities occurred a short time afterwards.

 Tuteru was initially charged with four counts of manslaughter, but these were later dropped in favour of heavy vehicle charges.
 A judge later put the case permanently on hold due to "oppressive" misuse of court processes.

 David Vicary, former head pastor of the Australian Potter's House churches, said in an interview that although the church had good people in it, it was a bad system that led people to hold extreme positions.
 He further stated that the church leaders were not accountable to anyone outside of themselves which led to tragedies such as this.
 In 2023, 60 Minutes Australia investigated the links between the fatalities and the church.
 Their investigation was aired in April 2023.